naveensilver/Docker/README.md

 	- Payment Service
 	- Tracking Service

-- Every Service/API is a Project and it should run in a container.
+- Every Service/API(Application Programming Interface) is a Project and it should run in a container.

 - Running multiple containers manually for all Services is difficult Job.